Critical Information for Victims of Over-service at Kung Fu Saloon

 Austin - 11501 Rock Rose Avenue Suite 140

-5/11/2016: A concerned citizen reached out to the TABC to complaint that this location of the Kung Fu Saloon sold or served alcohol to an intoxicated person.
+5/11/2016: A concerned citizen reached out to the TABC to complain that this Kung Fu Saloon location sold alcohol to an intoxicated person.

-That's in no way an excuse to over-serve a patron.
-If anything, staff at bars surrounded by other bars should have heightened concerns about customers coming in already drunk.
+However, the proximity of other bars is in no way an excuse for staff to over-serve a patron.
+If anything, servers at bars surrounded by other bars should be even more vigilant in watching out for customers coming in already drunk.
 The TABC likely agrees with that sentiment, and in the course of their investigation managed to prove that a Kung Fu employee did continue serving an intoxicated person.
 According to the case document the agency took "Restrained" disposition against the bar.
-That means that Kung Fu was able to successfully use a Safe Harbor defense, and the TABC withheld the punishment it ordinarily would have dished out.
-The investigation was closed with restrained disposition on 7/06/2016.
+That means that Kung Fu was able to successfully use a Safe Harbor defense, and the TABC withheld the punishment it otherwise would have dished out.
+The investigation was closed under those circumstances on 7/06/2016.

 4/17/2017: The Austin location was once again reported by a citizen for serving alcohol to an intoxicated person.

-This time, however, investigators were unable to locate sufficient evidence to warrant any further action taken against the establishment.
-The complaint was closed without disposition two months later, on 6/15/2017.
+This time, however, investigators were unable to locate sufficient evidence to warrant any further action against the establishment.
+The complaint was therefore closed without disposition two months later, on 6/15/2017.

 Austin - 716 W 6Th Street

-12/08/2017: Toward the end of the year a citizen complained to the TABC that this Kung Fu location allegedly was host to an intoxicated employee (which the complaint form calls a "Licensee/Permittee"), as well as being the location of a breach of the peace.
+12/08/2017: Toward the end of the year a citizen complained to the TABC that this Kung Fu location allegedly hosted an intoxicated employee (which the complaint form calls a "Licensee/Permittee"), as well as being the location of a breach of the peace.

 Breaches of the peace at bars take a lot of forms, but if they're deemed serious enough they must be reported to the TABC within a certain short timeframe.
 Such instances involve major destruction of property or personal injury, and/or incidents where emergency personnel (police, fire, EMS) have to show up for one reason or another.